 - Ortho expenses for dependent children, usually up to a $1500 lifetime maximum.

-How to Obtain Dental Coverage for Expat Employees
+How to Obtain Dental Coverage for Expat Employees?

 Expat Financial can source group insurance benefit plans that provide both local and global medical coverage for expat employees, including dental care.
-We are not able to source dental only expat plans – the coverage must be part of of a group global medical plan.
+We are not able to source dental only expat plans – the coverage must be part of a group global medical plan.
 The plan designs for dental can include coinsurance and deductibles to help lower the costs.
 In most instances, dental rates for expats will be below what is seen for domestic employees in Canada or the USA.
-The rates will of course depend on the expat population demographics – such as age and country location.
+The rates will, of course, depend on the expat population demographics – such as age and country location.
 We can also source dental coverage as part of a global medical plan for individual expatriates when needed.